whu8-stat660/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 10]

 *Question (whu8-stat660): Do we need to check Blackboard daily?
-Does all instructions are posted in Blackboard?
+Does all instructions are posted only in Blackboard?

 [hello_world Week 1 SAS Recipe]